UMass-Rescue/Algo_S22/README.md

 >>pip3 install pymongo

 Before running the code change the user_id and password for mongoDB.
+Also, create apikey.txt file with Google Maps API key.

 To run the python file in CLI: